Region Itinerary: Northern Ireland

 Day 1: Belfast city sightseeing tour on board one of the hop on hop off buses.
-Have lunch in the Victorian Crown Liquor Saloon and then take the Titanic Quarter Walking tour to explore the history of the famous ship, finishing up at the iconic visitor attraction, Titanic Belfast.
-That evening, explore the many pubs and restaurants that make up Belfast’s Cathedral Quarter.
+Have lunch at the Victorian Crown Liquor Saloon and then take the Titanic Quarter Walking tour to explore the history of the famous ship, finishing up at the iconic visitor attraction, Titanic Belfast.
+That evening, explore the many pubs and restaurants that makeup Belfast’s Cathedral Quarter.

 Day 3: Take a walk around the historic walls of Derry, the only completely walled city in Ireland.
 Head South for the Fermanagh Lakes, 300 square miles of fresh water dotted with a host if small islands.
 Play 18 holes at Lough Erne Golf Resort and stop at one of the many grand National Trust properties for a tour and afternoon tea.

 Day 1: Visit Titanic Belfast and explore the maritime history of Belfast and its people and learn the real story of the designing, the building and the launching of the famous ship.
 Take a trip up to the University Quarter of the City and tour the recently refurbished Ulster Museum with its award-winning exhibits coving all the corners of life in Northern Ireland.
 Belfast City Hall has also recently been restored to its former glory and is well worth a visit.